iot49/iot49.org/_sources/ide/install.md

-# Install *ide49*
+# Install

-*ide49* is an environment for developing IoT applications on Microcontrollers over the Internet.
-It runs on a Raspberry PI.
-To install it, you need the following:
+To install *ide49*, you need the following:

 <span style="font-size:13pt;">Hardware</span>